Urban Pedagogy (for Teach For America Detroit corps members)

 Degree: Master of Arts in Educational Studies

-The Teach For America Master of Arts in Educational Studies program builds upon the School of Education’s Teach For America (TFA) interim certification program and the existing Master of Arts in Educational Studies program.
-It is a 30-credit program for TFA-Detroit corps members who are enrolled in the two-year interim certification program and who are interested in studying issues and practices pertinent to teaching and learning in urban contexts.
+The Master of Arts in Educational Studies: Urban Pedagogy program builds upon the School of Education’s Teach For America (TFA) Interim Certification Program and the existing Master of Arts in Educational Studies program.
+It is a 30-credit program for TFA-Detroit corps members who are enrolled in the two-year Interim Certification Program and who are interested in studying issues and practices pertinent to teaching and learning in urban contexts.
 It is appropriate for those who want to deepen their understanding of teaching and learning during their time in the TFA-Detroit corps and for those who imagine remaining in the profession beyond two years whether as a teacher, school leader, or policymaker.

 As is the case with the existing Educational Studies MA Teaching & Learning thread on which this program is built, the Urban Pedagogy thread focuses on instructional “doing,” including learning about classroom practices, the development of classroom materials, and ways in which teaching occurs in classrooms.
 Students will gain the knowledge necessary to examine theory and research with a critical eye towards improving teaching and learning for all students.

 Classes are cohorted and occur in the evenings or on Saturdays at the Ann Arbor campus or at the University of Michigan Detroit Center to accommodate corps members’ regular work schedules in Detroit-area schools.
 They are also scheduled so as not to conflict with required certification program courses, which are a legislated mandate for those teaching under an interim certification.
 Additionally, coursework done in the interim certification program is counted as credit in this master's degree plan, making it possible to complete both within the two years in the corps.